 Now that you have created the variable you can create a script like the one shown.
 Inside the repeat loop we have blocks to move the (invisible) cat forwards and turn it through 90°, just like for a square, but this time the cat moves forward a distance equal to the number stored in the variable 'length' and that variable is increased ('incremented') by 3 after each line is drawn.
 There are many lines in the above drawing, 50 in fact, so the loop repeats 50 times.
 So the first line is drawn with a length of three pixels, the next is drawn with a length of 6 pixels, the next with 9 and so on until 50 lines have been drawn.

-Note also that there is a block which ensures the line drawing always begins in the centre of the stage (the centre has horizontal position x = 0 and vertical position y = 0).
+Note also that there is a block which ensures the line drawing always begins in the center of the stage (the center has horizontal position x = 0 and vertical position y = 0).

 Challenge: Make a script for drawing a shape like this and save it with the name 'squiral2'.
 Hint: I only changed the number of repeats (from 50 to 80) and one other number...